 On the opposite side of the spectrum, there were also buildings which looked freshly painted and flawless:

 Before we headed up to the castle, my husband and I decided to grab some lunch at a local restaurant.
 We had a bit of trouble agreeing on what we wanted, but eventually we stopped at a small, quaint cafe called the Buddha Cafe.
 By the name, I expected the menu to be Indian fare, but in fact, it was Portuguese.
-This leads me to one really interesting fact about Luxembourg that we didn’t know until we visited: it’s estimated that about 16% of the people in Luxembourg are of Portuguese descent!
+This leads me to one really interesting fact about Luxembourg that we didn’t know until we visited: approximately 16% of the people in Luxembourg are of Portuguese descent!
 So if you love bacalhau or pasteis de natas, you should be quite at home here.

 We ended up ordering grilled cheese sandwiches and one of the local beers from a brewery called Diekirch.
 It quickly became one of our favourite beers from Luxembourg.
 It’s a nice, wheaty, easy-drinking beer.
 “Die Kirch” is German for “the church,” and, interestingly, when I first sniffed Diekirch, it reminded me very much of the smell of an old church filled with incense and candle wax.
 Weird, right?
 But surprisingly tasty.

-Once we were full, we headed off to the castle.
+Once we finished eating, we headed off to the castle.
 Prior to arriving in Vianden, we had read several reviews recommending an alternate route for getting to the castle.
 A chairlift!
 Yes, this petite town of only 1800 people has a chairlift to and from the castle.
 What a wonderful way to travel.
 It even takes you across the river.
 And as you can see, it wasn’t busy at all when we went.
 We had the chairlift all to ourselves!

 I mean, how pretty and serene is this?
 And we’re not even at the castle yet.